I tossed and turned.

-Have trouble falling asleep after 10pm?
+I had trouble falling asleep after 10pm.

 Consult your healthcare provider before starting any treatments.

-My Struggle with Insomnia
+My Struggles With Insomnia

 It took me a long time to get to the point of sleeping well and waking up refreshed.